Boston, Sleaford and Midland Counties Railway: Ambergate, Nottingham, Boston and Eastern Junction Railway

 In 1846 the Ambergate, Nottingham, Boston and Eastern Junction Railway had been authorised.
 Its intention was to connect the manufacturing districts of the north-west of England (by connecting with partner railways in the area) with the Nottinghamshire colliery districts and the port of Boston, in Lincolnshire.

 In fact the company found it impossible to raise the huge capital needed for such a scheme, and it settled for a line between Colwick (a few miles east of Nottingham) and Grantham, where it connected with the Great Northern Railway.
 The Corporation of Boston was dismayed at this and appealed to the Ambergate Company in August 1847 "to complete their line with as little delay as possible."
 The appeal was made in vain and the Ambergate company opened its line west of Grantham only, in 1853.
 It was leased by the Great Northern Railway in 1855.
 The Company, now simply a financial shell, changed its name to the Nottingham and Grantham Railway and Canal Company.

 Boston, Sleaford and Midland Counties Railway formed

 Undeterred by the failure of the Ambergate company to reach Boston, promoters put forward a scheme that became the Boston, Sleaford and Midland Counties Railway; this was to connect Grantham and Boston, so completing the eastern part of the Ambergate scheme.
-Its Act obtained the Royal Assent on 20 August 1853.
+The Boston, Sleaford and Midland Counties Railway Act 1853 (16 & 17 Vict. c. ccxxiii) obtained royal assent on 20 August 1853.
 It would start from Boston South Junction (later Boston, Sleaford Junction) on the East Lincolnshire Railway (opened 1848, and leased to the Great Northern Railway).
 The line would run via Sleaford to Barkston East Junction on the GNR main line from London to Doncaster.
 At Barkston East Junction, a branch was to continue westwards under the GNR main line to connect at Allington Junction with the Ambergate line, so that traffic from Boston could continue to Nottingham.